To Index or Not to Index: Optimizing Exact Maximum Inner Product Search: A Simple, Hardware-Friendly Index

+\eat{ \minihead{Overview} To construct the index, we first cluster users, then compute a sorted list of items for each cluster using an upper bound on user ratings for the each user in the cluster.
+For a given user, we walk the user's respective list, which is monotonically decreasing with respect to the upper bound on each rating.
+Thus, we find $K$ items with rating greater than the current item's upper bound, we can safely stop.
+We may visit more items than needed (and the exact number will depend on both the size of $\theta_{b}$ and the distribution of ratings), but, because each $L_c$ is monotonically decreasing in the upper bound given by Equation~\ref{eq:appx_bound}, we will not miss any items for each user $\u$.

-\minihead{Correctness of Index} \simdex's index returns exact \topk results.
-The intuition behind this is that each \simdex index traversal visits a sequence of items with a \emph{monotonically decreasing} upper bound on the true rating for each user-item pair.
-We state this more formally in the following two Lemmas below, which highlight in reasoning about the behavior of \simdex's querying:
+\minihead{Proof of \simdex Correctness} We proceed to show that \simdex returns exact \topk results.
+The intuition behind this property is that each \simdex index traversal visits a sequence of items with a \emph{monotonically decreasing} upper bound on the true rating for each user-item pair.